-When you open a signal map in Neon Command you may notice gray colored dots, and when you click on them they read out "No Signal Information".
+When you open a signal map in Neon Command you may notice gray colored dots, and when you click on them they read out "No Signal Data Available".
 This will happen if the location accuracy at the moment that the signal was detected was outside of the acceptable bounds (Signal Mapper buzzes and asks you to check in again), or if there was no signal taken at that time.

 By default, we only assign a color to signals taken when location error bounds are within 10 meters and the location heading error is within 90 degrees.
 This setting can be changed in the preferences screen.

 - Open the preferences screen.
 Edit > Preferences.

 - Find the section titled "Do Not Show Measurement If:"

 - Adjust setting for "Heading Error (degrees) is greater than:"